From Annie Duke’s “How to Decide”

 • “To figure out whether a decision is good or bad, you need to know not just the things that might reasonably happen and what could be gained or lost, but also the likelihood of each possibility unfolding.
 That means, to become a better decision-maker, you need to be willing to estimate those probabilities.” (p.
 79)

-• Here you can read how to guess the probabilities.
+• Here you can read how to assign probabilities.

 Give each Potential Outcome and Likelihood.